lixinliang/exploratory-study-of-vue-2.0/README.md

 If you are using vue-loader@<10.0 or vueify, re-installing vue-loader/vueify should bump vue-template-compiler to the latest.
 ```

-* Upgrate your packages, or re-install them
+* Upgrate your packages, or re-install them.

 ```
 $ npm i vue --save-dev